 Enthought's Python Distribution is the Python which is installed by EDM or Canopy.
-It provides over 600 Python packages to scientists and engineers.
+It provides over 1000 Python packages to scientists and engineers.
 It grows weekly, and is available free to all users.
 It.
-We prioritize reliability and business need above release schedule, so we do not automatically build the most current core scientific Python packages.
+We prioritize reliability and business need above release schedule, so we do not automatically build the most current Python version or core scientific Python packages.

 Enthought's preferred tool for installation and management of Enthought Python and packages is the command-line Enthought Deployment Manager (EDM).
 It has been in active use since 2016, including providing all of Canopy's package management under the hood.

-Programs written to run in Canopy-installed Python environments will still run in new EDM-installed Python environments (assuming that you install the same or compatible Python versions and packages), because they are all just running in Enthought Python -- it's just the Python installation interface that has changed.
+Programs written to run in Canopy-installed Python environments will still run in new EDM-installed Python environments (assuming that you install the same or compatible Python versions and packages), because they all run the same Enthought Python and packages -- it's just the Python installation interface that has changed.

-For creating, re-creating, and/or distributing a consistent Python environment with up-to-date package versions, we recommend using EDM's bundle feature.
-If you create an EDM bundle, you can use it with VS Code or within Canopy.
+- For creating, re-creating, and/or distributing a consistent Python environment with up-to-date package versions, we recommend using EDM's bundle feature.
+If you create an EDM bundle, you can use it to create a Python environment for use within VS Code.
 We use such bundles in all our Python training courses -- previously with Canopy, and now with VS Code.

-When updating packages, whether with EDM or Canopy, please note "UnresolvableRequirements" or "Conflicting requirements" when installing or updating packages.
+- When updating packages, please note the article "UnresolvableRequirements" or "Conflicting requirements" when installing or updating packages.

 Please do not enter support requests in article comments

 Please use article comments for suggestions to improve the article.
 For individual support requests, please follow these guidelines.